-28.4131 The primary victim begins by selecting 15 unit points.
+28.4131 The primary victim begins by selecting fifteen unit points.

-28.4132 If the primary victim holds Music he selects an additional five unit points.
-If the primary victim holds Drama and Poetry he selects an additional five unit points.
+- 28.4132 If the primary victim holds Music or Drama and Poetry he selects an additional five unit points.
 If the primary victim holds Democracy he selects an additional ten unit points.
-The effects of Music, Drama and Poetry, and Democracy are cumulative.

-28.4133 After the primary victim completes his selection, the beneficiary selects an additional 20 unit points belonging to the primary victim to complete the first faction.

-28.4134 If the primary victim holds Philosophy, the first faction is automatically comprised of 15 units chosen by the beneficiary, regardless of any other civilization cards held by the primary victim.

-28.414 Whatever remains constitutes the second faction.
-If there is no second faction this calamity has no effect.

-28.415 The primary victim then decides whether he will continue to play the units of the first or second faction.

-28.416 If the primary victim holds Military, Naval Warfare, or Advanced Military five unit points are removed from each faction per advance to reflect the increased destructiveness of the Civil War.
+The effects of Music, Drama and Poetry, and Democracy are cumulative. - 28.4133 After the primary victim completes his selection, the beneficiary selects an additional 20 unit points belonging to the primary victim to complete the first faction. - 28.4134 If the primary victim holds Philosophy, the first faction is automatically comprised of fifteen units chosen by the beneficiary, regardless of any other civilization cards held by the primary victim. - 28.414 Whatever remains constitutes the second faction.
+If there is no second faction this calamity has no effect. - 28.415 The primary victim then decides whether he will continue to play the units of the first or second faction. - 28.416 If the primary victim holds Military, Naval Warfare, or Advanced Military five unit points are removed from each faction to reflect the increased destructiveness of the Civil War.
 The required units are removed after factions are selected by the owner of each faction.
 Each player must, if possible, remove the required unit points from areas adjacent to the other faction.
-The effects of Military, Naval Warfare and Advance Military are cumulative.

-28.417 The beneficiary then annexes the faction the primary victim does not retain by replacing the units with his own.
+The effects of Military, Naval Warfare and Advance Military are cumulative. - 28.417 The beneficiary then annexes the faction the primary victim does not retain by replacing the units with his own.
 If he runs out of units, the remainder is taken over by the next player with the most units in stock, and so on.
 The primary victim retains his stock, ships, treasury, civilization cards, and position on the A.S.T.